jacovdbergh/blogh/source/_posts/making-progress.md

 I went back to my now favorite hobby shop, and picked up 4 tyres and a Fly Sky FS-GT2B transmitter and receiver.

-Very happy with the tyres, as they have the same look as the BFGoodrich's I have on my lifesize Landy.
+Very happy with the tyres, as they have the same look as the BFGoodrich's I have on my lifesize Landy, but for a very reasonable price.

 <x-image src="/assets/img/progress/7.jpg" title="Rear fenders and tail lights done" />